LoreAsh/signalis-search/README.md

 ## Technology

 This site was built using Nextjs, Tailwind CSS, and Typescript.
-I used Postgres as a database and Algolia as the search engine.
+Algolia is used as the search engine.